jw-source/LlamaSim/README.md

-# LlamaPoll 🦙: - Simulate The World With LLM Agents
+# LlamaSim 🦙: - Simulate The World With LLM Agents

 __TLDR: We built a multi-agent framework from scratch and used it to simulate focus groups__